-You will be asked not to eat or drink (fast) for several hours before the scan.
-A liquid dye, sometimes called the contrast, may be injected into one of your veins to help make the pictures clearer.
+You will be asked not to eat or drink for several hours (fast) before the scan.
+A liquid dye (called a contrast) may be injected into a vein to help make the pictures clearer.
 The contrast makes your organs appear white on the scan, so anything unusual can be seen more clearly.

-The dye may make you feel hot all over and leave a bitter taste in your mouth.
-You may also feel the need to pass urine.
-These side effects usually ease quickly, but tell the person carrying out the scan if they don’t go away.
+The contrast may make you feel hot all over and leave a bitter taste in your mouth, and you may also feel a sudden urge to pass urine.
+These sensations usually ease quickly, but tell the person carrying out the scan if they don’t go away.

 The CT scanner is a large, doughnut-shaped machine.
 You will lie on a table that moves in and out of the scanner.
-The scan takes 10–20 minutes, but it may take extra time to prepare and then wait for the scan.
+The scan takes about 10–20 minutes, but it may take extra time to prepare and then wait for the scan.
 While a CT scan can be noisy, it is painless.
-Most women can go home as soon as the CT scan is over.
+You usually go home as soon as the CT scan is over.

-Some women have a bowel examination (colonoscopy) to make sure that their symptoms are not caused by a bowel problem.
-The doctor will insert a thin, flexible tube with a small camera and a light (colonoscope) through the anus into the bowel.
+In some cases, you may need to have a bowel examination (colonoscopy) to check that your symptoms are not caused by a bowel problem.
+The doctor will insert a thin, flexible tube with a small camera and light (colonoscope) through the anus into the bowel.

 Before the test, you will have to change your diet and take prescribed laxatives to clean out your bowel completely (bowel preparation).
 The process varies for different people and between hospitals.
 Your doctor will give you specific instructions and talk to you about what to expect.
-On the day, you will probably be given an anaesthetic so you don’t feel any discomfort.
+On the day of the test, you will probably be given light sedation, which means you won’t be fully unconscious but you won’t feel any discomfort and may fall into a light sleep.
 A colonoscopy usually takes about 20–30 minutes.
 You will need to have someone take you home afterwards, as you may feel drowsy or weak.